tgnemecek/core-website/src/collections/pages/index.md

     </span>
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 about:
-  text: Core Coaching & Consulting (CCC) is a global group of change agents who
+  text: "Core Coaching & Consulting (CCC) is a global group of change agents who
-    use the holistic system of The Balancing Act to create Balance, Well-being, and Flow in individual lives and organizations.
-CCC creates lasting transformation from the CORE (from the inside out) with powerful pragmatic programs that are rooted in science, data, and TBA's ancient healing method of the 5 elements & Synergy.
+    use the holistic system of The Balancing Act to create Balance, Well-being, and Flow for individuals, leaders, and organizations.
+CCC creates lasting transformation from the CORE with powerful tools that reveal where people and systems are out-of-balance--and pragmatic processes that quickly re-balance them from the inside-out.
+CCC's programs are rooted in science, data, and TBA's ancient healing method of the 5 elements & Synergy.  "
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading